DACs and ADCs, or there and back again

 Compared to going the other way round, converting analog voltages to binary numbers is a fairly involved affair.
 About the only practical way to obtain accurate and instant readings is to use one voltage comparator (an open-loop op-amp) per every quantization level desired, for example:

 Such “flash” ADCs are sometimes used in specialized applications where speed is paramount, but the size of the circuit grows exponentially with the number of bits — and with it, the chip’s power consumption, input capacitance, and so forth.
-For these reasons, they’re not made for resolutions higher than 4-8 bits.
+For these reasons, they’re usually not made for resolutions higher than 4-8 bits.

 A more common architecture is to use a single comparator combined with a reference voltage that changes over time in some predictable way; a rudimentary example may be a capacitor that is being charged through a resistor.
 The time elapsed from the beginning of the charging process to the comparator triggering can be used to infer the unknown input voltage.

-In practice, because the charging curve of a capacitor is nonlinear, the reference signal is more commonly provided by an integrator circuit:
+In practice, because the constant-voltage charging curve of a capacitor is nonlinear, the reference signal is more commonly provided by an integrator circuit:

-An integrator is a basic op-amp circuit with an interesting tweak: a capacitor goes where a feedback resistor would normally be.
-If the voltage on the inverting (Vin-) input becomes higher than on the non-inverting one (Vin+), the output immediately swings negative, allowing the capacitor to charge via R. The process is current-limited in proportion to the supply voltage because excessive current would cause Vin- to drop below Vin+.
-Constant-current charging means that until saturation, the voltage across the capacitor increases linearly, and the output voltage keeps sliding down to match.
-In other words, if supplied with a square waveform centered around Vref, the integrator will output a nearly-perfect triangle wave — a superbly linear reference for an ADC!
+An integrator is a basic op-amp design with an interesting tweak: a capacitor goes where a feedback resistor would normally be.
+If the voltage on the inverting (Vin-) input becomes higher than on the non-inverting one (Vin+), the output immediately swings lower, allowing some capacitor-charging current to flow via R.

 Slope-based ADCs are very accurate and exhibit low noise, but they tend to be painfully slow.
 One way to improve their performance is a bit of digital trickery, known under the trade term of a successive approximation register (SAR).
 In essence, the ADC uses an internal DAC to generate reference voltages, and then implements the equivalent of a binary search algorithm that should be familiar to all computer science buffs.
 It starts by comparing the unknown input voltage to Vdd/2.
 If the comparator indicates the input is higher, the ADC can rule out the entire lower half of the range, and performs the next test at the midpoint of what’s left (3/4 Vdd).
 The successive halvings of the search space get to the exact value in just a couple of steps.
 The price to pay is some loss of precision due to DAC linearity errors, along with a bit of digital switching noise.